Saturday, January 18, 2014 12:17:00 PM | by v-bafitz

 Joseph Gordon-Levitt (born Feb.
 17, 1981)

 Joseph Gordon-Levitt (born Feb.
-17, 1981): This child star of '3rd Rock From the Sun' has transitioned into a respectable acting career.
-He recently starred in 'Inception' and 'The Dark Knight Rises.'
+17, 1981): This child star of '3rd Rock From the Sun' has transitioned into a respectable acting career, starrin in box office smashes 'Inception,' 'The Dark Knight Rises,' '500 Days of Summer' and 'Don Jon.'

 Paul Drinkwater/NBC/NBCU Photo Bank/Getty Images